abhyaasa/Svadhyaya/dev-notes.md

 You test and build with the current **flavor** of your choice.
 Change the flavor with `gulp flavor --name NAME`.
 The distribution comes with support for the `test` flavor, but that may not be the current flavor of distribution branches.

-`./resources` link points to `flavors/<current flavor>/resources/` to keep the `ionic resources` command happy.

-There is a `data/FLAVOR` and `flavors/FLAVOR` directory for each `FLAVOR`.
-The former has a `cdecks` subdirectory and the latter `library` and `media` subdirectories, and may have additional data driving custom behavior.
+For each `FLAVOR` there is a `data/flavors/FLAVOR` directory with `library`, `media`, and `resources` subdirectories.
+If the flavor uses cdecks, there is also a `data/cdecks/FLAVOR` directory .
 If a deck contains media file references, those files are in a subdirectory of the `media` directory named after the deck.

+`library` directories contain `DECK_NAME.json` files, where `DECK_NAME` is the name of the deck with underscores in place of spaces, and an `index.json` file containing a list of the deck file names.

+`./resources` link points to `data/flavors/<current flavor>/resources/` to keep the `ionic resources` command happy so it can transform splash and icon image files.

 ## Tools